 Reduction of energy and carbon emissions.
 Wastewater treatment.

 Our location with the South Downs National Park and within a Nitrate Vulnerable Zone meant we needed to find a solution that would ensure there would be zero risk to both the local environment but also our own and the local water company’s borehole supply.

-A biological process takes time to become established (usually 6 ~ 8 Weeks from start up) to have a plant that was switched on at the start of production would mean the effluent quality would have been poor until half way through the season, further to this nutrients required for an effective process would be deficient if the winery waste alone was treated, imported nutrients would have been needed.
-To combine the sewage waste streams from the on-site hospitality business and staff facilities and mixing it with the winery waste means delivery of expensive imported nutrients is reduced but more importantly the Biological process can be fed to keep it biologically potent and be ready for the start of the peak season.
+A biological process takes time to become established (usually 6 ~ 8 Weeks from start-up) to have a plant that was switched on at the start of production would mean the effluent quality would have been poor until halfway through the season, further to these nutrients required for an effective process would be deficient if the winery waste alone was treated, imported nutrients would have been needed.
+Combining the sewage waste streams from the on-site hospitality business and staff facilities and mixing it with the winery waste means delivery of expensive imported nutrients is reduced but more importantly the Biological process can be fed to keep it biologically potent and ready for the start of the peak season.

-Energy usage and the energy required to digest the organic load received at the plant is monitored and linked to site and the Bio-Bubble Process Engineers via an online remote link.
+Energy usage and the energy required to digest the organic load received at the plant are monitored and linked to the site and the Bio-Bubble Process Engineers via an online remote link.